qthedoc/functioneer/README.md

 **Date**: February 02, 2025\
 **PyPI**: https://pypi.org/project/functioneer/

 Functioneer lets you effortlessly explore function behavior with automated batch analysis.
-With just a few lines of code, you can queue up thousands or even millions of function evaluations, testing and optimizing with unlimited parameter combinations.
+With just a few lines of code, you can queue up thousands or even millions of function evaluations, with various parameter combinations and/or optimizations.
 Retrieve structured results in formats like pandas for seamless integration into your workflows.
 Perfect for parameter sweeps, engineering simulations, and digital twin optimization.

 ## Use cases